-The Exchange or the Regulatory Services Provider may record conversations and retain copies of electronic communications between Exchange Officials, on one hand, and Participants, their Authorized Traders, Supervised Persons, Authorized Brokers or other agents, on the other hand.
-Any such recordings may be retained by the Exchange or the Regulatory Services Provider in such manner and for such periods of time as the Exchange may deem necessary or appropriate.
-The Exchange or Regulatory Services Provider will retain such recording in compliance with Applicable Law, including CFTC Regulations.
+The Exchange may record conversations and retain copies of electronic communications between Exchange Officials, and Participants, their Authorized Traders, Supervised Persons, Authorized Brokers or other agents.
+Any such recordings may be retained by the Exchange in such manner and for such periods of time as the Exchange may deem necessary or appropriate.
+The Exchange will retain such recording in compliance with Applicable Law, including CFTC Regulations.